Finesse/MicroDB/README.md

 * `statements` and `import` don't throw an exception if the second or a next statement of the query has an error.
 This is [a PDO bug](https://stackoverflow.com/a/28867491/1118709).

-Make a pull request or an issue if you need the problem to be fixed.
+Make a pull request or an issue if you need a problem to be fixed.

 ## Versions compatibility